fbpx

 Local Cuisine

 Boundary Bay Brewery and Bistro is a must-visit for any beer lover.
-They have a large selection of Boundary Bay beers on tap, as well as a menu of American cuisines like burgers, pizzas, and salads.
+They have a large selection of Boundary Bay beers on tap and a menu of American cuisines like burgers, pizzas, and salads.

 The Loft Restaurant serves American cuisine with a focus on the view.
 The restaurant is located on the 11th floor of the Sycamore Building and offers stunning views of Bellingham Bay and the Fairhaven District.